rpgreview/papersandpaychecks/cow-orkers.md

 This terrible wandering monster will attack you at your home base, camp or even a temporary stopping place if you stand somewhere too long.
 There are a number of different variations of this beast but the effects are similar.
 Once approached you must make a save vs intelligence or be ensnarled for 1-12 turns.
 You make continue to make saves every turn with the of adding an additional temporary +1 cumulatively to your intelligence every turn until you finally save or 12 turns have passed.
 Varieties include a selection of religious zealots.
 This variety usually walks or peddles up to you wearing a completely covering jacket and pantaloons (often black) no matter how hot the temperature outside.
 They can also be wearing what appears to be a black, flat noose tied around their necks.
 They always travel in groups of at least 2 and will spend the time while you are ensnarled trying to convert you to their religion.
 This can include pamphlets that contain information that defies logic or reason.

 Another version is salesman.
 This variety will attempt to pressure you during your ensnarlment to purchase expensive items you don’t need that will frequently not work.
 Even if you agree to purchase the items they are pushing they will continue to tell you how wonderful the items are and what a great purchase you have made until you save or the time runs out. roll percentile dice to determine what they are selling.
 1-10% a magic item that is supposed to clean your home, den, castle, dungeon but usually just breaks during the first use.
 11-40% A variety of potions that when applied to your face/hair/body will increase your comliness by +3.
 This is a usually harmless product but it will do nothing thats promised at all.
 41-70% Miraculous food products that you can sell to your friends so they can sell to their friends.
 This will end up costing you all your accumulated wealth and you will end up with a vault full of food and drink that will taste horrible and provide no more nourishment than eating tree bark. all the while your charisma will drop -6 points and your friends will avoid you and flee on seeing you coming.
 71-100% candy.
 This inisdious product is usually sold by what appears to be children.
 During your ensnarlement they will tell you tales of woe that will make you feel bad if you don’t give them all your loot.
 Save versus wisdom or give them whatever coinage you have on you.
 Also, the candy has an addictive quality, especially the peanut butter patties, that will cause you to seek out further Door-to-Door monsters looking for the children who sell the cookies.

+**Marie, a Rug of Mothering**

+INT 11 (+0), WIS 18 (+4), CHA 10 (+1), I+2 S+3 F+3 J+2 (Promoter)

+Appearing as a fine blue and red threaded Belgian worsted wool rug, with some rather nice patterning, Marie forms a very strong emotional attachment towards the owner.

 **Shannon, a Ring of Turning**

 INT 13 (+1), WIS 18 (+4), CHA 13 (+1), E+4 S+1 T+1 P+2 (Promoter)

 The androgynous Shannon makes the appearance of a plain white gold ring of some obvious value.
 However, by means of subtle persuasion, as such Things are wont to do, Shannon will passed on one character to the next until they find who expresses a hatred towards same-sex attracted individuals.
 Through a very gradual process Shannon will "turn" the character.
-As such homophobia is based on on the internal will of the charactre's own homosexual desires, this is carried out as a series of mental attacks, until they are brought to zero mental hit points as wounds - however in this case they are not incapacitated, but in the contrary, they are cured of their own irrational hatreds.
+As such homophobia is based on on the internal will of the charactre's own homosexual desires, this is carried out as a series of mental attacks, until they are brought to zero mental hit points as wounds - however in this case they are not incapacitated, but in the contrary, they are cured of their own irrational hatreds and will truly accept their own desires.

 > New Study Links Homophobia with Homosexual Arousal
 WASHINGTON -- Psychoanalytic theory holds that homophobia -- the fear, anxiety, anger, discomfort and aversion that some ostensibly heterosexual people hold for gay individuals -- is the result of repressed homosexual urges that the person is either unaware of or denies.
 A study appearing in the August 1996 issue of the Journal of Abnormal Psychology, published by the American Psychological Association (APA), provides new empirical evidence that is consistent with that theory.